blsrm/AWS_EKS_ALB_Ingress_Controller_Setup/README.md

 # AWS EKS ALB Ingress Controller Setup
-This document provides detailed step by step procedure for creating EKS Fargate ALB Ingress Controller
+This document provides detailed step by step procedure for creating EKS Fargate ALB Ingress Controller.
+I want to set up the Application Load Balancer (ALB) Ingress Controller on an Amazon Elastic Kubernetes Service (Amazon EKS) cluster for AWS Fargate.

+## Short description
+Before completing the steps in the Resolution section, consider the following:

+Indent YAML files correctly using spaces and not tabs.
+Replace placeholder values with your own values when you see <placeholder-value> in a command.
+Be aware that the --region variable isn't used in any of the following commands, because the default value for your AWS Region is used.
+To check the default value, run the aws configure command.
+To change the AWS Region, use the -region flag.
+Be aware that Amazon EKS for Fargate is available only in the following AWS Regions: US East (N. Virginia), US East (Ohio), Europe (Ireland), and Asia Pacific (Tokyo).
+Use eksctl version 0.11.1 or greater.

 Step1: Deploy the relevant RBAC roles and role bindings as required by the AWS ALB Ingress controller